 Dehydration is guaranteed to make you feel tired.
 Being hydrated will increase physical power by up to 19%, and it improves cardiac output, which means your brain will get more oxygen.
 Two great tips to stay hydrated: never leave the house without a bottle of water and avoid drinks that dehydrate you like alcohol and soda.

 Yes, chocolate does have caffeine, but it also contains healthy flavonoids found in cocoa, which have been shown to boost cognitive skills and improve mood.
 Eating one piece of sugar-free dark chocolate* a day is actually good for you!
 Chocolate can boost blood flow to your brain, help your mood, and decrease anxiety.
 In one study, seniors who ate more dark chocolate had a lower incidence of dementia.

 In head-to-head studies, exercise has been found to be as effective as antidepressant medication.
 Exercise is the quickest way to increase all of your feel-good neurotransmitters, especially serotonin.
 We recommend doing coordination exercises like table tennis, dance or martial arts to strengthen your cerebellum.
 This can improve your balance, processing speed, focus, and energy.
 The secret to exercise is to do something you love.
 Then it’s not work

 I know we said we were only going to give you four ways to ignite your focus and energy, but we want to give you one more.
-We are launching our new book— The Brain Warrior’s Way Cookbook — which contains over 100 recipes to boost your brain and eat to win!
+Get your hands on The Brain Warrior’s Way Cookbook* — which contains over 100 recipes to boost your brain and eat to win!